vvsevolodovich/solution-architect-roadmap/README.md

 ![roadmap](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/vvsevolodovich/solution-architect-roadmap/main/roadmap-en.puml)

+Liked the roadmap?
+You can support the author on [Patreon](https://www.patreon.com/vvsevolodovich)

 If you need help with growing into a Solution Architect or generally with system design, you can apply for [a consultation here](https://consult.vvsevolodovich.dev).